andrewmcgee/AMNetworking/README.md

 ## Background

-A simple package used to encapsulate the networking functionality of my projects.
+A simple package used to encapsulate networking functionality for my projects.
 Essentially it is a fully tested and mockable wrapper around URLSession.

 ## Installation